Minneapolis City Council Ward 4

 The Upper Harbor Terminal is a vacant 48 acre industrially zoned piece of land at Dowling Avenue on the Mississippi River.
 I want to open the lock and dam so we can access the River, and develop the Upper Harbor Terminal to grow and process pre-sold organic food and products to generate wealth for Ward 4.

 My opponents want to give away the UHT to the millionaire Pohlad and Frank families, and give you nothing.
+And they want to give 19 of the 48 acres to the Park Board and again, give you nothing.

 The Pohlad and Frank families, operatiing as United Properties, in conjunction with Mayor Frey and the City Countil, are stealing the Upper Harbor Terminal from Ward 4 who should have received first crack at developing the site to produce great products and jobs, and generate wealth for the community.